 Well…not quite.
 But I am sort of there, in a place where old-fashioned ways are alive and positively thriving.
-Where the stars shine blindingly bright at night and the quiet is so pervasive you can hear your brain cells working.
+Where the stars shine blindingly bright at night, and the quiet is so pervasive you can hear your brain cells working.

 But this place where I’m at right now…It’s special for me.
 This is where I spent the best summer of my life.
 My heart still aches when I remember those days.
 It’s partly because the person who kept me company all those years ago is dead.
 It was my grandma, who needed constant care because of her poor health.
 The two of us spent three months here, with family members visiting once a week or so.
-I was essentially tasked with looking after her but I think I got the better deal.
+I was essentially tasked with looking after her, but I think I got the better deal.

 You know what I smell of right now?
 Donkey shit.
 No, I’m not joking.
 About an hour ago, I was shovelling donkey shit.
 My father has one of these animals.
 A friend of his takes her out in the morning, ties her somewhere (no idea where) to graze and brings her back in the evening.
 There is also a massive dog, another girl, who I rely on to guard me at night.
-The donkey is called Marussya, which seems to be a very popular name for donkeys around these parts.
+The donkey is called Marussya, which seems to be a very popular name for her kind around these parts.
 The dog is Maya.
-The cats have no names so I just call them all Kittie.
-Two are constantly around and a few others pass through every day, mostly to get fed.
+The cats have no names, so I just call them all Kittie.
+Two are constantly around, and a few others pass through every day, mostly to get fed.

 Almost three decades ago, I had my grandma for company here.
 Now it’s these animals.
 Over the years, the village has changed.
-Not in its essence though, just some physical upgrades.
+Not in its essence, though, just some physical upgrades.
 It’s cleaner, the centre has been spruced up, and some nice shops have cropped up.

 But you can still sense that the spirit of the place has remained intact.
 I like that.
 I couldn’t live here all the time, no way.
 Still, I’m blissfully happy right now.
 More important than the preserved spirit of the place is the spirit of the past I can feel.
 My own past.
 A time when I felt useful and needed because a frail human being depended on me.
 A time when the peace and quiet of this place were a welcome respite.
 A time when I was truly happy.

 As melodramatic as it may sound, it feels as if traces of my past happiness still linger here.
-I walk around the yard at dusk and it’s as if no time at all has passed – I’m young, beautiful, free and full of hope.
-I look up at the clear, starry sky at night and it overwhelms me in a good way.
+I walk around the yard at dusk, and it’s as if no time at all has passed – I’m young, beautiful, free and full of hope.
+I look up at the clear, starry sky at night, and it overwhelms me in a good way.
 And I can’t help but think that we really don’t need much to be happy.
 As long as we’re open to it, happiness will find us anywhere.